matvp25/Mateo_Velez/README.md

 **Center Node:** Christlike Software Engineer

 **Integrity in Code and Collaboration**
-- Using GitHub for version control and transparency
+- Using GitHub for version control and transparency.
-- Reporting dishonesty while offering support
+- Reporting dishonesty while offering support.
-- Ensuring fairness in group contributions
+- Ensuring fairness in group contributions.

 **Compassionate User Experience Design**
-- Accessibility in UI (BlackJack Game)
+- Accessibility in UI (BlackJack Game).
-- Respecting diverse user needs
+- Respecting diverse user needs.
-- Data privacy considerations in design
+- Data privacy considerations in design.

 **Spiritual Disciplines Fueling Excellence**
-- Scripture-guided motivation (Colossians 3:23, D&C 58:27)
+- Scripture-guided motivation (Colossians 3:23, D&C 58:27).
-- Humility and patience in team settings
+- Humility and patience in team settings.
-- Temple reflection to renew purpose
+- Temple reflection to renew purpose.

 **Technical Growth Rooted in Purpose**
-- Real Estate System: Modular design and logical thinking
+- Real Estate System: Modular design and logical thinking.
-- Dessert Shop: Usability and interactivity
+- Dessert Shop: Usability and interactivity.
-- Languages/tools: Java, Python, Git as means—not ends—to serve better
+- Languages/tools: Java, Python, Git as means—not ends—to serve better.

 ### Conclusion
 This portfolio represents both who I am and who I am becoming.
 Through each challenge, each line of code, and each act of leadership, I strive to reflect the values of a disciple of Christ.
 My technical skills are growing, but more importantly, so is my heart for service, justice, and humility.